andyfarmerTUISHG/lighthouse-compare-tool/readme.md

 If there is a list fo reports - use `path` to parse the report data to get a list of all timestamps

+Comparisons will be run on every new request, if there are pre-existing saved reports.

+It is also possible to run a comparison of two reports:-

+`node index.js --from domain1.com/dateTtime --to domain1.com/dateTtime`

 ## Changes

 Within this project supporting conventional commits.